igormcoelho/ilectures-pandoc/tutorials/2-plots/2-plots.md

 This amazing plugin allows several graphs (only `plotly` with interactive counterpart!):

 - `plotly_python` : plots using the plotly Python library
+- `plotly_r` : plots using the plotly R library
 - `matplotlib`: plots using the matplotlib Python library
 - `matlabplot`: plots using MATLAB
 - `mathplot` : plots using Mathematica
 - `octaveplot`: plots using GNU Octave
 - `ggplot2`: plots using ggplot2
 - `gnuplot`: plots using gnuplot
+- and more...

 You can get this information via `pandoc-plot --toolkits`.